Christmas and New Year Offer thumbImage

 • Distributor A sponsors two new distributors, Riya and Omar, who begin building teams.
 They do not become their own generation until they reach the company’s leadership ranks.

-• Let’s suppose Riya qualifies at the set rank, so “Riya + Riya’s customers” now become Generation 1 under Distributor A for leadership rewards.
+• Let’s suppose Riya qualifies at the set rank, so “Riya + Riya’s customers” now becomes Generation 1 under Distributor A for leadership rewards.

-• Further, Omar also qualifies, so “Omar + Omar’s customers” become Generation 2 under the distributor.
+• Further, Omar also qualifies, so “Omar + Omar’s customers” becomes Generation 2 under the distributor.

 Therefore, Distributor A has a clear genealogy tree of his/her downline and the customers.